dlr-sp/swigbind11/README.md

 Python type (`a_swig.Bar`).
 If these two types do not match up, there is no way for `swigbind11::swig_py_cast<>` to detect this, and one will (as a best case scenario) encounter segmentation faults and similar errors.

+## Example: FS Plugin

+TODO: Describe details of FSPlugin, the skeleton of a FS plugin passing a `FSMesh` via the Python layer.

 [^1]: https://github.com/tensorflow/community/blob/master/rfcs/20190208-pybind11.md